DAY TRIPS FROM STANFORD:

-(About 250km Return) - Leave Stanford by going up Queen Victoria road towards the R43.
-Go straight across the R43 and carry on past the Birkenhead Brewery, past Klein River Cheese farm up Akkedis pass, past Boschrivier wines until you get the cross roads going to Caledon and Bredasdorp.
-Take the right turn R316 to Bredasdorp.
+(About 250km return) - Leave Stanford by driving up Queen Victoria road towards the R43.
+Go straight across the R43 and continue along the road until you reach the R316 to Bredasdorp.

-Go back into the town and look for the signpost R316 to Struisbaai and Cape Agulhas.
+Go back into the town and look for the signpost R319 to Struisbaai and Cape Agulhas.
 You cross the flat Agulhas plain which apparently was under water millions of years ago.
-Along this road you are bound to see an ostrich or two.
+Along this road you are bound to see an ostrich.

-Struisbaai is a sprawling town built along the coast.
-On your way back from the lighthouse go to the small harbour for fish and chips.
+Struisbaai is a sprawling town built along Africa's southern-most coastline.
+Follow the road all along the coastline to Cape Agulhas or l'Aghulhas (Portuguese).
+(On your way back from the lighthouse go to the small harbour for scrumptious fish and chips.)